Search-friendly website architecture is important to ensure that search engines can access your site’s content.

 As you improve the accessibility features of your website’s architecture, make sure you have a site map in place.
 This file provides the spiders with an accessible reference of all the pages on your site, allowing indexing to proceed correctly.

-If your website is built with WordPress, Joomla or similar CMS platform, you should be able to install a plugin that will automatically generate a site map page for you.
+Suppose your website is built with WordPress, Joomla, or a similar CMS platform.
+In that case, you should be able to install a plugin that will automatically generate a site map page for you.
 If not, creating a site map can be as simple as building a single HTML page with links to all of your other pages and submitting it to the search engines for indexing.

 —